Skip to Content

 Save This Recipe!

-Variations of this Quinoa Chocolate Cake abound on Pinterest and around the web.
-It’s one of the first gluten free cake recipes we fell in love with after beginning our journey with food allergies because it is so easy to mix up and has simple ingredients that aren’t overwhelming to a beginner gluten free baker.
+Quinoa chocolate cake is the first gluten free cake recipe we fell in love with after beginning our journey with food allergies because it is so easy to mix up and has simple ingredients that aren’t overwhelming to a beginner gluten free baker.

 Quinoa Cake is a show-stopping dessert that will always leave guests asking for the recipe!
 The magic happens when you blend cooked quinoa into the cake batter...instead of flour!